-What Should You Do When Your Car is Totaled
+What Happens When Your Car is Totaled?

 You’ve probably not felt this sad before.
 No. Not in a long time.
 After 8 years of dutiful service your faithful steady Chevy car is to be taken away as a worthless piece of junk; totaled by your insurance company.